tiramiseb/terraform_packer_ansible/README.md

 Independently of this exercise, I have started when AWS had a problem with new accounts creation: I could not try this stuff at first because I was unable to use these tools.
-It was fixes a few hours later but that points out the problems that may occur when relying on a single provider.
+It was fixed a few hours later but that points out the problems that may occur when relying on a single provider.

-Terraform official documentation is illogical, args descriptions do not correspond to the example shown above them: I had to scramble around in order to create a working configuration.

 As recreating the Wordpress installation from scratch is not relevant, the Ansible configuration is inspired from the wordpress-nginx example